The

 The estate was purchased in 1884 by Dr Sankey and became a psychiatric asylum and later, in 1942 the Home Office purchased the site and it became a correction centre for delinquent boys.
 In 1969 it again changed and became a community home, which closed in 1974.
 After remaining empty for some years Boreatton Park was purchased by PGL in 1978 and opened on 14th April 1979 for two hundred 8-12 year old individuals.

 Pictures of and related to Boreatton Park, courtesy of Robbie McCauley and Cyril Middleton.
-The colour print of Boreatton Park is a painting from a photography by Cyril Middleton.
+The colour print of Boreatton Park is a painting from a photograph by Cyril Middleton.

-Click the start button to begin the slideshow.
+Click the start button to begin the slideshow below.

 Boreatton Park